 The Abbey is the final resting place for over 3,000 people

 One of the first and most significant persons to be buried at Westminster was Edward I, who died on July 7, 1307.
-Edward I, also known as Edward Longshanks and the Hammer of the Scots, was buried in Westminster Abbey on 27 October.
+Edward I, also known as Edward Longshanks and the Hammer of the Scots, was buried in the Abbey on 27 October.

 Many distinguished poets, Nobel Prize laureates, Prime Ministers of the United Kingdom, scientists, and artists make up the over 3,000 people that have been buried at the Abbey since its inception.
 Most notable of those people include English writers Charles Dickens, William Shakespeare, and Jane Austen.
-Famous English scientists like Charles Darwin, Isaac Newton and Stephen Hawking (his ashes) have been buried at the abbey.
+Famous English scientists like Charles Darwin, Sir Isaac Newton and Stephen Hawking (his ashes) have been buried at the abbey.

 Other interesting facts about Westminster Abbey